hoangduytran/blender-manual/manual/sculpt_paint/sculpting/toolbar.rst

 These brushes are general purpose brushes or specific.

 :doc:`/sculpt_paint/sculpting/tools/cloth`
-   Simulates cloth that can be sculpted.
+   Simulates cloth to create folds and draping, which can be sculpted further.

 :doc:`/sculpt_paint/sculpting/tools/simplify`
    Cleans up geometry by collapsing short edges.